AngeIo/ubuntu-automation/README.md

 # Infrastructure As Code - Ubuntu 22 with Packer and Terraform

-This example will make use of Packer and Terraform to setup a Ubuntu instance on vSphere with Apache.
+This example will make use of Packer and Terraform to setup multiple Ubuntu 22.04 instances on vSphere enrolled with FreeIPA / Red Hat Identity Manager and Certificate Authority from IPA added to Firefox for local websites in HTTPS.

 # Running